 - Related Read: Breastfeeding 101: How To Feed Your Newborn

 Think about it this way.
 You know when you stretch or work out your muscles, they say that it shouldn't hurt?
 That's totally true!
 Working out and stretching shouldn't cause pain.
 But when you first start out, you get SO SORE afterwards don't you?
 Same sitch.

 So, accept that it's going to happen at some point or another (probably sooner rather than later) and stock up on some really good nipple cream.
 I liked Lansinoh.
 There are plenty of good brands out there, but this was my go-to.
-It's nice to have on hand in the beginning (for what we just talked about )but also for later when your nips get a little chapped or sore from cluster feeding, growth spurts and starting to pump.
+It's nice to have on hand (in your handy-dandy postpartum recovery kit) in the beginning but also for later when your nips get a little chapped or sore from cluster feeding, growth spurts and starting to pump.

 Also, something that I didn't get use out of but I kind of wish that I did, was breast therapy pads.
 Seriously, someone gave these to me as a gift and I never opened them!
 When I look back now, I can't help but kick myself.
 I would not have used them cold, because that only discourages breast milk, but I think I would have benefited from using them warmed up.
 Try it, and let me know what you think.

 10. Milk Production